Lemuller04/odin-linked-list/README.md

 ## Testing

-- To test, run 'node test.js [filename]'
+- To test, run 'node tests.js [filename]'
-- File name can be either linkedListIterative or linkedListRecursive
+- File name can be either linkedListIterative.js or linkedListRecursive.js
 - You can edit the tests however you want inside the run function in tests.js

 ## 🎯 Learning Goals